 This oven-braised pot roast is melt-in-your-mouth tender, incredibly flavorful with veggies and fresh herbs, and super easy to put together!

 I’d like to think of this as ‘Dinner 101’.
 As an adult, a good pot roast recipe should be in your back pocket.
-Whether stove-top, slow-cooker, or in the oven, a pot roast takes very little prep and makes a delicious filling dinner.
-The only ‘con’ is that it takes a while.
-But aren’t all good things worth the wait?
+Whether stove-top, slow-cooker pot roast, or cooking pot roast in the oven, it takes very little prep and makes a delicious filling dinner.

-This version is oven roasted, so this is the perfect recipe for an afternoon you are home without any errands to run.
+This version is in your oven, so this is the perfect recipe for a cozy fall or winter afternoon you are home without any errands to run.
 It makes a ton of leftovers and I personally prefer it over some delicious mashed potatoes, but if you don’t have any (or don’t want to make any) just chop up some potatoes, gold or red is best, and toss them in with the rest of the veggies in the pot.

-But if you’d rather slice your pot roast, I suggest roasting for less time.
-Still long enough to thoroughly cook the roast through, but before the connective tissues fully melt away: about two and a half to three hours of roasting, depending on how large your chuck roast is.
+If you’d rather slice your pot roast, instead of having it pull apart tender, I suggest roasting for less time, about 2 1/2 to 3 1/2 hours, depending on how large your chuck roast is, Still long enough to thoroughly cook the roast through, but before the connective tissues fully melt away.

 Looking for more comfort food?
 Check out: